 Ben has received thousands of emails with testimonials like these:

 Please feel free to ask me any question (using the form below) about your PSA Score, level, reading or test.
 I will reply with a personal and specific response within 48 hours.
-You will also automatically be subscribed to my FREE Prostate Health newsletter (see on the right) packed with valuable prostate info.
+You will also automatically be subscribed to my FREE Prostate Health newsletter (see on the left below) packed with valuable prostate info.

 There is considerable evidence that the prostate biopsy

-spread the prostate Cancer to other locations within the
+to spread the prostate Cancer to other locations within the

 prostate.
 This has the potential of making the prostate Cancer